craig-larsen-sdg/schmeck/README.md

-# shakespeare and tolkien exherpts
+# shakespeare and tolkien excerps
 by me